 Some of these young ones develop chronic kidney disease.
 All of them are at risk for serious future long term health complications.

-To contact an attorney at Pritzker Hageman law firm, please call toll-free at 1-888-377-8900 or submit the firm’s free case consultation form.
+To contact an attorney at Pritzker Hageman, a national E. coli law firm, please call toll-free at 1-888-377-8900 or submit the firm’s free case consultation form.
 Find out if you can sue the company responsible for your son’s or daughter’s illness.

 HUS kidney failure leads to a multitude of serious health problems because the toxins that would have been eliminated from the body in urine end up in the blood.
 This build up of toxins is called uremia.
 These uremic toxins are basically poison to the body; hence the term uremic poisoning is used to describe hemolytic uremic syndrome.
 These toxins may also cause thrombotic thrombocytopenic purpura (TTP), which is also associated with renal failure and central nervous system (CNS) injuries.